decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### Generators Calculation

 The `create_generators` procedure defines how to create a set of randomly sampled points from the G1 subgroup, called the generators.
-It makes use of the primitives defined in [@!I-D.irtf-cfrg-hash-to-curve] (more specifically of `hash_to_curve` and `expand_message`) to hash a seed to a set of generators.
+It makes use of the primitives defined in [@!RFC9380] (more specifically of `hash_to_curve` and `expand_message`) to hash a seed to a set of generators.
 Those primitives are implicitly defined by the ciphersuite, through the choice of a hash-to-curve suite (see the `hash_to_curve_suite` parameter in (#ciphersuite-format)).

 Since `create_generators` generates constant points, as an optimization, implementations MAY cache its result for a specific `count` (which can be arbitrarily large, depending on the application).
 Care must be taken, to guarantee that the generators will be fetched from the cache in the same order they had when they where created (i.e., an application should not short or in any way rearrange the cached generators).